 Boy, the dog in that picture sure is cute.
 It's hard to bleive that in some countrys people actually EAT them.

 I think that it's a great idea to take your pets along with you in the car when you are just riding around town.
 It not only gets them used to different situations, but it lets them know that car trips are fun, and do not always mean a trip to the vet.
 Of course, all the above cautions are good to be aware of, and please keep your pet safe by strapping them in their "doggy seat-belt", or strapping their carrier in.
-Make sure to bring water for them to drink, and if the trip is to be a tad longer than expected, maybe a snack, and a potty break.

 Great advice, Cricket!
 As much as I have loved all of my pets and want to have them with me constantly I've never taken them anywhere other than to or from the destination we are going together whether that be a trip to the park, a family or friends home or the dreaded vet.
 No way could I ever leave a pet in the car alone for even two minutes!
 To me it would be the same as taking a chance of leaving your human child alone in the car :-(